mskilab-org/gGnome.js/README.md

 ## Requirements

 For execution, you will only need Node.js installed on your environment.
+Notice that gGnome.js has only been tested on unix systems (MacOS, Linux).

 ### Node